• Dividend payments accelerated globally in Q4 2024, despite a strong US dollar and macroeconomic headwinds.

-• Amid this strong showing, we continue to see a case for exposure to dividends as a way to enhance total returns and diversify portfolios.
+• Against this backdrop, we continue to see a case for broad exposure to dividends as a way to enhance total returns and diversify portfolios.

 Past performance is not a reliable indicator of future returns.